 - Contact your merchant account provider and ask them how you can prevent fraudulent purchases or disputing customers.

 Paying for goods and services online is easier and more secure than ever.
 Yet problems with online payments do occur, and they’re a real pain when they do.
 This article will help you recognise common online payment problems and offer some solutions that can help you solve these issues before they impact your business.

 If you run into one of these online payment problems today, check out our tips above and try using them to resolve your issue.

-When you transfer money online, your sensitive data is at risk of being intercepted.
-Every time you use a debit/credit card or enter your bank account number online, you expose yourself to potential danger.
-Hackers may steal your information and use it for fraud and identity theft.
+When your customers pay online, their sensitive data is at risk of being intercepted.
+Every time they use a debit/credit card or enter your bank account number online, they expose themselves to potential danger.
+Hackers may steal their information and use it for fraud and identity theft.
 Protect yourself by using secure Internet payment systems instead of non-secure ones.

 India is experiencing a surge in online transactions.
 Online payment in India is safe and secure.
 However, some common problems are associated with it, which you should be aware of before making online payments.

-There are several reasons why online payments fail for customers: using an expired credit card or entering an invalid cvv; they are using an unsupported payment method, or their bank has rejected or declined the payment.
+There are several reasons why online payments fail for customers: using an expired credit card or entering an invalid CVV; using an unsupported payment method, or their bank rejecting or declining the payment.

 The internet has gained popularity, and access to it is now almost universal.
 This means that more and more people are conducting their business online.
 This also means that more and more people are making payments online.
 Growth in online transactions has led to an increase in online payment options.